San Domenico, Gubbio

 The church of San Domenico, also sometimes called San Martino, is a medieval Roman Catholic church in the lower town of Gubbio, Umbria, in Italy.
 At one time, the church was dedicated to St Martin of Tours.

 History

 A church at the site is documented since the 11th century, but the present church was first built in the 13th century and granted to the Dominican order.
-Further expansions of the church were made in the 14th and 15th century.
+Further expansions of the church were made in the 14th and 15th centuries.
 The exterior remains unfinished in brick.